Data Plane

 Feature storeFeast / custom Parquet (v3)Structured ML features for VLA and classification modelsBatch + online

-Event logAppend-only Parquet partitions in MinIO landing/Agent traces, Zenoh event recordings, ROS bag metadataAppend write, batch read
+Event logAppend-only Parquet partitions in the landing/ bucketAgent traces, Zenoh event recordings, ROS bag metadataAppend write, batch read

 World model snapshotsDuckLake snapshots (v2)Point-in-time environment state for AgentOpsWrite on checkpoint, read on replay